ROY S. FERENCE

-He leaves his wife, Jeanne, and three daughters who are living in Bangkok at the time of the stuff, and his parents, Mr. and Mrs. Steven Ference of Gary, Indiana.
+He leaves his wife, Jeanne, and three daughters who are living in Bangkok, and his parents, Mr. and Mrs. Steven Ference of Gary, Indiana.

 He is buried in Virginia with this inscription: "Beloved Husband And Father, Roy S. Ference, Aug.
 3, 1932 - Aug.
 26, 1972"